 Bookkeeping:

-- Is an act of keeping the permanent record of all day-to-day financial transactions of a business in a systematic way.
+• Is an act of keeping a permanent record of all day-to-day financial transactions of a business in a systematic way.

-- Is concerned only with recording of financial transactions but not interpretation of financial transactions.
+• Is concerned only with a recording of financial transactions but not an interpretation of financial transactions.

-- Is the recording phase of accounting and includes primary information of business transaction.
+• Is the recording phase of accounting and includes primary information on business transactions.

 Objectives of Bookkeeping

-- To Identify the Financial Transactions: Bookkeeping helps to identify monetary transactions that take place in the business organization.
-Such monetary transactions are incurred in day-to-day business activities of the organization.
-Bookkeepers support to identify such monetary transaction and keep aside from other events.
+1. To Identify the Financial Transactions: Bookkeeping helps to identify monetary transactions that take place in the business organization.
+Such monetary transactions are incurred in the day-to-day business activities of the organization.
+Bookkeepers support identifying such monetary transactions and keeping them aside from other events.

-- To Record the Financial Transaction: After the identification and seperation of financial transactions, another important objective of bookkeeping is to maintain permananet record of all the financial transactions.
-It is initially recorded in journal voucher.
+2. To Record the Financial Transaction: After the identification and separation of financial transactions, another important objective of bookkeeping is to maintain a permanent record of all the financial transactions.
+It is initially recorded in a journal voucher.

-- To Classify the Transactions: Once of the major objectives of bookkeeping is to classify and group financial transactions on the basis of their common nature.
-It helps to know the amount of transactions incurred under different heads of account.
+3. To Classify the Transactions: One of the major objectives of bookkeeping is to classify and group financial transactions on the basis of their common nature.
+It helps to know the number of transactions incurred under different heads of account.

-- To Find Out Operating Result and Financial Position: The main objective of bookkeeping is to get operating result and financial position of the business organization for a specified period of time.
-For the operating result, trading account and profit and loss account is prepared, and for financial position, balance sheet is prepared.
+4. To Find Out Operating Results and Financial Position: The main objective of bookkeeping is to get the operating result and financial position of the business organization for a specified period of time.
+For the operating result, the trading account and profit and loss account is prepared, and for the financial position, the balance sheet is prepared.

 Accounting